 Follows on from BSNS 113 and extends the analysis of market economies in New Zealand and international contexts.
-Topics include: consumer choice, labour markets, economic growth, business cycles, monetary policy and the role of the Reserve Bank, the global financial crisis (GFC), the impact of COVID-19 on the economy and fiscal policy and the appropriate role of government.
+Topics include: economic growth, business cycles, monetary policy and the role of the Reserve Bank, the global financial crisis (GFC), the impact of COVID-19 on the economy and fiscal policy and the appropriate role of government.

 |Paper title||Principles of Macroeconomics|